panlanfeng/panlanfeng.github.io/about/index.md

 ## Education

- -  2010 - now        PhD in Statistics, Master in Computer Sciences, University of Wisconsin Madison;
+ -  2010 - now        PhD in Statistics, MS in Computer Sciences, University of Wisconsin Madison;

  -  2006 - 2010       Bachelor in Actuarial Sciences, Renmin Unviersity of China.